 Creating a selection of exclusive literary gifts

 As The Literary Gift Company grew – and competitors began to imitate it – Dani worked hard to ensure it remained the biggest and the best.
-Collaborating with artists, authors and publishers, she created a diverse selection of clothing, accessories, stationary, games and more.
+Collaborating with artists, authors and publishers, she created a diverse selection of clothing, accessories, stationery, games and more.

 “Early on, we started to develop our own products, rather than buying from suppliers,” Dani explains.
 “While other retailers try to get their products on as many marketplaces as possible, we try to protect ours and ensure they’re only available on our website.
 As a small business, we can have an idea and get it on sale in just a couple of weeks.”